-We completely understand this here at TranceForm Psychotherapy and will treat you and your Aquaphobia seriously.
+We completely understand this and will treat you and your Aquaphobia seriously.

 For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the phobic person “believes” that the object or situation they fear represents danger to them, then they will experience real fear.

-The majority of people who do suffer with Aquaphobia understand that their fear is “irrational” but continue to experience it regardless of this knowledge.
+Mostpeople who suffer with Aquaphobia understand that their fear is “irrational” but continue to experience it regardless of this knowledge.
 This is why simply being told to “snap out of it” rarely produces a solution!